RahmouniFaouzi/IGA_FEM_ThermalAnalysis/README.md

 ## Purpose

 This repository is provided to:
-- support reproducibility of the publication
+- Support reproducibility of the publication
-- compare FEM and multi-formulation IGA
+- Compare FEM and multi-formulation IGA
-- provide benchmark MATLAB examples for thermal analysis in composite materials
+- Provide benchmark MATLAB examples for thermal analysis in composite materials

 ## Citation